1981 Brisbane Rugby League season

-The 1981 Brisbane Rugby League premiership was the 74th season of Brisbane's semi-professional rugby league football competition.
+The 1981 Brisbane Rugby League premiership was the 74th season of Brisbane's professional rugby league football competition.
 Eight teams from across Brisbane competed for the premiership, which culminated in a grand final match between the Southern Suburbs and Redcliffe clubs.

 Season summary

 Teams played each other three times, with 21 rounds of competition played.
 It resulted in a top four of Redcliffe, Southern Suburbs, Wynnum-Manly and Eastern Suburbs.